Matthew HarwoodJungian Analysis, Psychotherapy, Internal Family Systems

 The Underlying Assumption

 Contrary to what many of us may think, IFS starts by recognising that no person is a single, integrated, unified human being.
 The truth is that we all have many different ‘parts’, and they don’t all see eye-to-eye.
 Don’t worry, this doesn’t mean we suffer from the illness known as Multiple Personality Disorder!
-Multiplicity of parts is in fact normal, healthy human experience.
+Multiplicity of parts is in fact a normal, healthy human experience.
 It gives us our richness.
 But it is also our curse.
 So many of our ‘parts’ are in internal conflict, and try to pull us in different directions.
-And that’s why we end up with problems and stucknesses which prevent us from living life to the full, and achieving our full potential.
+And that’s why we end up with problems and stucknesses which prevent us from living life to the full, and achieving our maximum potential.

 This isn’t so strange as it sounds.
 The truth is that we all know about ‘parts’ when we find ourselves in everyday speech saying things like:-